SlothCroissant/caddy-cloudflaredns/README.md

       * Zone / Zone / Read
       * Zone / DNS / Edit

-2. You should add the following to your Caddyfile as the [tls directive](https://caddyserver.com/docs/caddyfile/directives/tls#tls):
+2. You should add the following to your Caddyfile as the [tls directive](https://caddyserver.com/docs/caddyfile/directives/tls#tls).
+Note that I haven't figured out why the env.variable for the email address works, so for now I've got it manually declared:

    ```
-   tls {env.CLOUDFLARE_EMAIL} {
+   tls me@example.com {
      dns cloudflare {env.CLOUDFLARE_API_TOKEN}
    }
    ```